 The Illegal Immigration Reform and Immigrant Responsibility Act of 1996 added Section 287(g) to the Immigration and Nationality Act, a provision that authorizes ICE to enter into agreements with state and local law enforcement agencies to allow select, properly trained officers perform immigration law enforcement functions under the supervision of ERO officers.

-This program provides ICE-wide direction and support in the identification and arrest of those aliens who are incarcerated within federal, state and local correctional facilities, as well as at-large criminal aliens.
+This program provides ICE-wide direction and support in the identification and arrest of those noncitizens who are incarcerated within federal, state and local correctional facilities, as well as at-large criminal noncitizens.

 - Detention Management